JavGVastro/PhD.Paper/README.md

 **Recent changes (Updated methods)**

 **• Use a separate folder for each step in the pipeline:** \
-observations to velocity fileds: otv-filename\
+observations to velocity fields: otv-filename\
 strufture functions: sf-filename\
 confidence intervals: ci-filename\